Is Coconut a Nut?

 It’s important to talk to your doctor/allergist if you have any concerns about a potential coconut allergy.
 They will be able to advise you on the best course of action.

-Importantly, while the FDA treats coconut as a tree nut for labeling purposes, don’t assume restaurants treat coconuts as tree nuts.
-If you’re worried you have a coconut allergy, it’s a good idea to call out that ingredient specifically when dining out, and take the same precautionary measures you would with any other food allergy.
+If you’re worried you have a coconut allergy, it’s good practice to specifically call it out at restaurants and take the same precautionary measures you would with any other food allergy.

-We’ll leave you with some fun facts about coconuts you may not know—these factoids were definitely new information to us!
+We’ll leave you with fun facts about coconuts you may not know—these factoids were new information to us!

-- Coconuts are often called the “Tree of Life” because every bit of the coconut can be used.
+• Coconuts are called the “Tree of Life” because every bit of the coconut can be used.
 Coconut trees can produce drinks, fiber, food, fuel, utensils, musical instruments, and more!

-- The oldest reference to coconut appears to come from an Egyptian traveler named Cosmas from the 5th century AD.
+• The oldest reference to coconut appears from an Egyptian traveler named Cosmas from the 5th century AD.
 Scholars believe his reference to the “nut of India” was the coconut.

-- It takes 11-12 months for a coconut to mature.
+• It takes 11 to 12 months for a coconut to mature.

-- Coconut is a perennial plant that bears fruit continuously 12-13 times each year, for up to 60–70 years, yielding between 30 and 75 coconuts every year.
+• Coconut is a perennial plant that bears fruit continuously 12 to 13 times a year for up to 60 to 70 years.
+That equates to between 30 and 75 coconuts every year!

-- When intravenous (IV) solution was short in supply during WWII and the Vietnam War, doctors used coconut water as a substitute.
+• When intravenous solution was in short supply during WWII and the Vietnam War, doctors used coconut water as a substitute.

 Do you or someone you know have a coconut allergy?
 Please share your story in the comments below if so!